Universe-E/healthgram/items/report.md

 (If you choose to make this an external document, link to it here)]*

 This shall include an agreed procedure for situations including (but not limited to):
-- e.g., if a member fails to meet the initial plan and/or deadlines
+- if a member fails to meet the initial plan and/or deadlines, we will decrease his contribution, generally this not happens in our team
-- e.g., if your group has issues, how will your group reach consensus or solve the problem?
+- if your group has issues, we will have on-site meeting, to solve issues as soon as possible
-- e.g., if a member gets sick, what is the solution?
-Alternatively, what is your plan to mitigate the impact of unforeseen incidents for this 6-to-8-week project?
+- if a member gets sick, we will assign tasks to him and continue to proceed, generally this not happens in our team
+-